codingphasedotcom/Starter-Kit-2018/README.md

 On the root of this project run on your terminal (if you want you can do this with yarn but thats optional)

     npm install

+ **Update the node packages**
+On the root of this project run on your terminal (if you want you can do this with yarn but thats optional)

+    npm update

 **Start the server**